-Oatmeal is one of those foods everyone thinks is super healthy.
-But, is that really the case?
+So, is oatmeal healthy?
+It’s certainly one of those foods everyone thinks to be so, but is that really the case?

 Sounds pretty good!